masak/beck/README.md

       replacement.
 Even after the action is completed, all the replaced sites are highlighted, and the user can cycle between them and undo or approve them individually.
+* There is a heavy focus on "the DWIM action".
+A backtick triggers the command line, but pressing the backtick twice picks an action that's most appropriate considering the user's recent actions.
+The editor goes out of its way trying to guess what this is, but prefers to do nothing if it's not sure.

 ## Collected resources